Richard Foreman: Early career and artistic influences

 Richard Foreman moved to New York City directly after graduating from Yale School of Drama and worked as a manager of apartment complexes.
 Before finding his footing as a theater practitioner, Foreman became an avid patron of New York's downtown experimental theater and film scene.
 Foreman described feeling "overwhelmed" upon seeing The Living Theatre's productions of The Connection and The Brig.
 Foreman also attended screenings of avant-garde filmmaker Jonas Mekas at The Living Theatre.
 Mekas' early cinematic work had a profound impact on Foreman.
-In The Lower East Side Biography Project documentary, Foreman states, "those [films] really got to me.
+In The Lower East Side Biography Project documentary, Foreman stated, "those [films] really got to me.
 I thought this is the most poetic, beautiful, creative art that I've seen Americans producing."
-Foreman claims that, for a long time, he was too shy to introduce himself to Judith Malina and Julian Beck (the founders of The Living Theatre) or to Jonas Mekas, but fascinated by Mekas' work, Foreman and his wife, Amy Manheim, began following Mekas as he filmed various projects in New York.
+Foreman claimed that, for a long time, he was too shy to introduce himself to Judith Malina and Julian Beck (the founders of The Living Theatre) or to Jonas Mekas, but fascinated by Mekas' work, Foreman and his wife, Amy Taubin, began following Mekas as he filmed various projects in New York.

 Foreman finally inserted himself into the avant-garde scene when police interrupted a screening and seized a copy of the 1963 film, Flaming Creatures, and charged Jonas Mekas, Ken Jacobs, and Florence Karpf for violating New York's obscenity laws.
 Foreman called Mekas, offering his help, and over the following years, Foreman and Mekas became close friends and collaborators.

-Through his connection to Jonas Mekas, Foreman became acquainted with architect and artist, George Maciunas.
+Through his connection to Jonas Mekas, Foreman became acquainted with Fluxus architect and artist, George Maciunas.
 Foreman began working for Mekas and Maciunas, overseeing their movie theater, Film-Maker's Cinematheque at 80 Wooster Street.
-Foreman also became heavily involved in the development of Maciunas' Fluxhouse Cooperatives, which consisted of converted SoHo lofts designed to be living and working spaces for artists.
+Foreman also became heavily involved in the development of Maciunas' Fluxhouse Fluxhouse Co-Operative, which consisted of converted SoHo lofts designed to be living and working spaces for artists.

 During the 1960s, Foreman also got to know theater director Robert Wilson, filmmaker and actor Jack Smith, and theater director and scholar Richard Schechner, all of whom encouraged Foreman to start producing his own work.
-With Schechner, Foreman formed a theater collective in 1968 called "A Bunch of Experimental Theaters of New York Inc," which included seven theater companies: Mabou Mines, The Manhattan Project, Meredith Monk/The House, The Performance Group, The Ridiculous Theatrical Company, Section Ten, and Foreman's company, Ontological-Hysteric Theatre.
+With Schechner, Foreman formed a theater collective in 1968 called "A Bunch of Experimental Theaters of New York Inc," which included seven theater companies: Mabou Mines, The Manhattan Theatre Club, Meredith Monk/The House, The Performance Group, The Theatre of the Ridiculous, Section Ten, and Foreman's company, Ontological-Hysteric Theatre.
 From this point on, Foreman began producing works under the moniker "Ontological-Hysteric."